Josh-Uvi/SpeechRecognitionIOS/README.md

   - Cocoapods version 1.0 or later

 ## QuickStart
+> Ensure you have pods installed on your machine, to check use ` pod --version `

+> :exclamation: Do not run this command ` pod install` because pods already exist, see [Podfile & Podfile.lock](https://github.com/Josh-Uvi/SpeechRecognitionIOS/blob/main/SpeechRecognitionIOS/Podfile.lock)
  - clone this repo
 ```git clone https://github.com/Josh-Uvi/SpeechRecognitionIOS.git ```
  -  cd into this directory `SpeechRecognitionIOS`